 Image credits, left to right: [1] Art: Measuring mistakes by Ulrike Kuchner.
 Lapel pin: CepheidStudio.
 [2] EROJ003707+0909.5, aka the space-invader.
 [3] Mapping dark matter with gravitational lensing.
 [4] Searching for gravitationally lensed gravitational waves.

 I enjoy engaging with members of the public about my scientific research when opportunities come up, and have given numerous public lectures over the years.
-Pre-pandemic highlights include giving the Martin Humphries Memorial Lecture to the Carolian Astronomy Society in 2017, and speaking to the West Midlands branch of the Institute of Physics about the Vera C. Rubin Observatory and gravitational lensing in 2019.
+Pre-covid highlights included giving the Martin Humphries Memorial Lecture to the Carolian Astronomy Society in 2017, and speaking to the West Midlands branch of the Institute of Physics about the Vera C. Rubin Observatory and gravitational lensing in 2019.

 Links to media coverage of University of Birmingham's Observatory: